Do you want to increase organic traffic?

 So you have to just enter the URL of your competitor and it will do all work for you.

-It will show you the Keywords for which your competitor are ranking along with search volumes.
+It will show you the Keywords for which your competitors are ranking along with search volumes.

 Ahrefs is a great tool for keyword research, competitor analysis, backlink checking, rank tracking and many more features.